Azure-Samples/github-terraform-oidc-ci-cd/README.md

 1. Type `yes` and hit enter once you have reviewed the plan.
 1. Wait for the apply to complete.

-> NOTE: If you are a Microsoft employee you may get a 403 error here.
-If so, you need to grant your PAT SSO access to the Azure-Samples organisation.
+> NOTE: If you are a Microsoft employee you may get a 403 error here due to the way GitHub accesses the template.
+If so, you need to grant your PAT SSO access to any Microsoft organisation you are a member of (e.g. Azure, Microsoft, Azure-Samples, etc).
 This does not affect non-Microsoft users.

 ### Check what has been created